-4. Lift the spare tire with one hand to give clearance to 5.
-Pull the retainer through the center of the wheel. tilt the retainer at the end of the cable.
+5. Pull the retainer through the center of the wheel.

 Pulling The Retainer Through The Center Of The Wheel NOTE: The winch mechanism is designed for use with the jack extension tube only.
 Use of an air wrench or other power tools is not recommended and can damage the winch.